 Here are working examples across different industries:

-Trades:“Hi, [name] from [business].
-Sorry I missed you — on a job right now.
-What suburb and what's the issue?
-I'll text back with a rough price and timing.”
+Trades: “Hi, [name] from [business].
+Sorry I missed you.
+On a job right now.
+What suburb and what is the issue?
+I will text back with a rough price and timing.”

-Medical practice:“Hi, this is [practice name].
+Medical practice: “Hi, this is [practice name].
 Sorry we missed your call.
 Are you an existing patient or looking to book a new appointment?
-Reply here and we'll sort it.”
+Reply here and we will sort it.”

-Legal:“Hi, [firm name].
+Legal: “Hi, [firm name].
 Sorry we missed your call.
-What type of matter is it and we'll have someone call you back within the hour.”
+What type of matter is it and we will have someone call you back within the hour.”

 Each of these is specific, asks one answerable question, and sounds like it was written by a person.
 None exceed 160 characters.